orbitalquark/textadept/docs/manual.md

 - [LuaFileSystem][]: Lua library for accessing the host filesystem
 - [Lua-std-regex][]: Lua library for regular expressions
 - [iconv][]: library for converting text to and from Unicode
-- [SingleApplication][]: single-instance application support for Qt
+- [QtSingleApplication][]: single-instance application support for Qt
 - [reproc][]: process spawning library for the terminal version

 [Qt]: https://www.qt.io